 You have the right to know all your treatment options, even if they are not covered by your health plan, and make decisions about your care.
-Parents, guardians, family members, or other individuals that you designate can represent you if you cannot make your own decisions.
+Parents, guardians, family members, or others that you choose can represent you if you cannot make your own decisions.

 V. Respect and Nondiscrimination

-You have the right to considerate, respectful and nondiscriminatory care from your doctors, health plan representatives, and other health care providers.
+You have the right to considerate, respectful care, and not be discriminated against, by your doctors, other health care providers, or health plan representatives.

 VI.
 Confidentiality of Health Information

-You have the right to talk in confidence with health care providers and to have your health care information protected.
-You also have the right to review and copy your own medical record and request that your physician amend your record if it is not accurate, complete, or has information that does not relate to your health care.
+You have the right to talk in private with health care providers and to have your health care information protected.
+You also have the right to review and copy your own medical record and ask your doctor to make corrections your record if it is not accurate, complete, or has information that does not relate to your health care.

 VII.
 Complaints and Appeals

 You have the right to a fair, fast and objective review of any complaint you have against your health plan, doctors, hospitals or other health care personnel.
-This includes complaints about waiting times, operating hours, the conduct of health care personnel, and the adequacy of health care facilities.
+This includes complaints about waiting times, hours available, health care facilities, and the conduct of health care personnel.

-In addition to outlining consumer rights for health care, the Advisory Commission on Consumer Protection and Quality in the Health Care Industry also outlined guidelines for the responsibilities that the consumer has with regard to their own healthcare.
-The responsibilities outlined are ways that the consumer can work together with the health care provider to achieve the best quality health outcome.
+In addition to listing consumer rights for health care, the Advisory Commission on Consumer Protection and Quality in the Health Care Industry also listed the responsibilities of consumers.
+These are ways the consumer can work together with health care providers to get the best quality health outcome.

 - Doing your best to get well and stay healthy, with healthy habits, such as exercising, not smoking, and eating a healthy diet.

-- Work collaboratively with health care providers in developing and carrying out agreed-upon treatment plans.
+- Work with health care providers in developing and carrying out treatment plans you all agree upon.

 - Use the health plan's internal complaint and appeal process to address concerns that may arise.